nguyeenphan/Ecommerce-Website/README.md

 # Niche & Knit - eCommerce Clothing Website

 Welcome to **Niche & Knit**, an eCommerce platform built with ReactJS for an enhanced shopping experience.
-This repository contains the frontend code for the clothing website, designed with modular components and a clean, responsive UI.
+This repository contains the frontend code for the clothing website.

 <img width="1426" alt="Screenshot 2024-11-13 at 23 18 33" src="https://github.com/user-attachments/assets/f9e571b9-5d8b-4fa8-8e4c-f45345a636ea">